-Patient Care – EudeMOMia® Integrative PT & Lifestyle Medicine is located in Greensboro, NC inside the historic Revolution Mill.
-I offer pelvic and orthopaedic therapy services in-person and virtually, where I focus on integrative, whole-person, holistic care.
+Patient Care – EudeMOMia® Integrative Physical Therapy is located in Greensboro, NC inside the historic Revolution Mill.
+I offer pelvic and orthopaedic therapy services in-person and virtually, where I focus on delivering therapy through an integrative, whole-person lens.
 Click here to learn about the conditions I treat.

-Education & Classes – Living Well Institute – I am CEO of Living Well, Inc., having founded the company in 2001, Formerly Professional Yoga Therapy Institute®, LWI offers continuing education and certification in Medical Therapeutic Yoga & Integrative Lifestyle Medicine for PT, OT, and ATC’s, as well as online classes for the public in Medical Therapeutic Yoga, Pilates, and related healthcare topics.
+Education & Classes – Living Well Institute – In 2001 I founded Living Well Institute and created the Professional Yoga Therapist Certification, Integrative Lifestyle Medicine Certificate, & the Medical Therapeutic Yoga Method in order to help transform healthcare delivery through Integrative Therapies.
+LWI offers continuing education and certification in Integrative Therapies (Yoga, Lifestyle, & Functional Medicine) for PT, OT, and ATC’s, as well as online classes for the public in Medical Therapeutic Yoga, Pilates, and related healthcare topics.